 Support for families

 Your family may need support and we can help them too.
-We can offer practical, emotional and spiritual support to the family members and close friends of people being cared for at the hospice.
+We can offer practical, emotional and spiritual support to the family members of people being cared for by the hospice team.

 Our wide range of safe and natural complementary therapies do not replace traditional care, but patients often comment on their relaxing qualities and overall benefits.

-Our experienced and trained social workers and counsellors can help people adjust to changes in circumstances.
-They will get to know your family, including children or grandchildren and focus on how best to support them and help them manage any emotional difficulties.
+Our trained and experienced social workers can help people adjust to changes in circumstances.
+They will get to know your family including children or grandchildren and focus on how to best support them and help them manage any emotional difficulties.